skylines-project/skylines/README.md

 *SkyLines* is brought to you by the [XCSoar](http://www.xcsoar.org) project.
 It is free software; the source code is available [here](http://git.xcsoar.org/cgit/mirror/Skylines.git/)

+# Getting the source

+The *SkyLines* source code is managed with [git](http://www.git-scm.com/).
+It can be downloaded with the following command:

+    $ git clone git://git.xcsoar.org/xcsoar/mirror/Skylines.git

+For more information, please refer to the [git documentation](http://git-scm.com/documentation).

 # Installation and Setup

 *SkyLines* is based on the [TurboGears2](http://www.turbogears.org) web framework.
 For further instructions visit its website.
 If you don't have it installed yet, install it: